xspektrex/QORTectorScripts/README.md

 </h1>

 <p>
 Simple scripts to make tasks easier for users of the QORTectors and home built pi4's.
-These scripts are not be utilized on other linux systems unless explicitly indicated in the list below this body of text.
+These scripts are not be utilized on other Linux systems unless explicitly indicated in the list below this body of text.
 </p>

 ```
-Appicable to other linux distros:
+Applicable to other linux distros:
 - unintall_ui.sh
 - update_install_ui.sh
 ```